Permit and Inspection Fee Schedule

 Inspection, Re-submittal, and Other Fees

 All permit fees include the initial system acceptance inspection.
-However, additional fees may be accessed if the initial inspection fails, the contractor no-shows for an inspection, or if a schedule inspection is cancelled with less than 24 hours’ notice.
+However, additional fees may be accessed if the initial inspection fails, the contractor no-shows for an inspection, or if a scheduled inspection is canceled with less than 24 hours’ notice.

 All plan reviews that require second and subsequent reviews will be charged additional fees as noted in the fee schedule.
 In addition, any installation that requires an additional review by our engineering staff as determined by the inspector, based upon differences in the approved plans and actual install, will be charged the re-submittal fee.